scott306lr/scott306lr/README.md

 <h3 align="left">💬 &nbsp;About Me</h3>

-- ⚡ My reaserch focuses on accelerating modern DNN models, in both CV and NLP.
-Currently working more on LLM related acceleration methods.
+- ⚡ My research focuses on accelerating modern DNN models in both CV and NLP, with a particular emphasis on LLM acceleration methods over the past year.

-- 🌱 I also have experiences in web (mostly React) and Unity (VR) game developement.
+- 🌱 I also have experiences in web (mostly React) and VR game (with Unity) developement.

 - 📫 How to reach me --> **scott306lr@gmail.com**